 My set of lists, The Household Management Notebook, is kept in a large 3-Ring Binder with my blog planner with the exception of the ones that I keep on the command center wall & the kitchen cork board.

 The daily routine in this notebook is split into three sections…morning, afternoon, and evening.
 Sometimes it works better to stop using specific times for each daily task so you don’t feel down when you do your dishes at 6:00 instead of 7:00.
 If specific times help you, then use them!
 I can even create a custom routine printable for you.

 It is so easy to forget about the chores that are not completed every day and when we do remember we feel like we just don’t have time to do them.
 That is where this list comes in.
 There is a section to write specific chores for each day of the week.
 For example, on Monday I clean out my car and I clean the oven & microwave.
 Tuesdays are for weeding the garden and cleaning the garage, porch, and patio.
 This really helps me to keep the bigger tasks in check.
 You can even give the kids their own customized chore charts!

 This is the one Variable list that I do laminate.
 I keep it as well as my weekly Meal Plan and Prep on a cork board in my kitchen instead of in the 3-ring binder with the others.
 I use a dry erase marker to jot down food or household items that I am running low on throughout each week so when grocery shopping day rolls around my list is ready to go.
-This list can be found within the Household Management Notebook & by itself in the FREE Member Resource Library.
+This list can be found within the Household Management Notebook and by itself via the form below.